 2) There are different Breed Standards for the GR breed: American, Canadian, English.
 Since the lines and standards are different, over many decades the breed developed a bit differently in different parts of the world.
 The English standard allows for extremes of coat color and is the standard used in Europe, thus some European Goldens have lighter coats, a stockier build and sometimes a calmer demeanor.
 Some have more drive than others, but all Goldens can be taught to be calm (start early!).

 3) "English Cream" is a description, not a breed.
-Use caution with anyone who advertises pups bred for coat color as there are dozens more important things to consider when choosing matings.
+Please use caution with anyone who advertises pups bred for coat color as there are dozens more important things to consider when choosing matings.
 Coat colors generally deepen during the first couple years.
 A light "cream" puppy can end up a light to medium golden color at 2-3 years old.
 The off-white puppies will typically stay lighter as adults.
 There are no pure white Golden Retrievers, nor should there be as it not allowed in the breed standard.
 Our puppy's colors will range from very light cream / off-white to honey golden coats as adults.

-Individual assessments: We assess our dogs by the breed standards looking for even temperament, amiable dispositions, coat type, skin pigmentation, overall conformation (structure), balanced body proportions, head style, dentition, bone size, and movement in all gaits, etc. And we can not emphasize enough about mothering skills, reproductive efficiency, lactation and the weaning process.
+Individual assessments: We assess our dogs by the breed standards looking for even temperament, amiable dispositions, that eagerness to please, coat type, skin pigmentation, overall conformation (structure), balanced body proportions, head style, dentition, bone size, and movement in all gaits, etc. And we can not emphasize enough about mothering skills, reproductive efficiency, lactation and the weaning process.
 We let the dams naturally wean their puppies and stay with their litters even beyond eight weeks.
 Puppies from attentive and caring dams that are weaned gradually and naturally by their dams (not abruptly at 6 weeks) seem so well adjusted and that carries over to their interaction with humans!
 Think about it...it's like an intensive puppy boot camp with the dam as the drill sergeant.
 She teaches the pups "No!" (don't bite me) and "I still love you, but No!" (no more nursing), and (turns around playfully) "I still want to be with you, but the milk bar is closed, so No!", and (kiss, kiss) "You're a good puppy."
 So, when the puppy goes home with you it is already accustomed to reactions to it's wrong and right behaviors.
 This is not to say that the dam does the breeder's job of socializing, but the dam play's a crucial role as the puppy's first teacher...if she possesses good mothering skills and is allowed to stay with her litter!
 This makes our job of initially teaching the puppy what humans expect of it so much easier and most importantly less confusing and stressful for the young and very impressionable puppy!!!

 Genetic Diagnostic Testing: Paw Print Genetics / Neogen Canine Health Check: Identifies markers for heritable conditions (known in the breed and with identifiable gene marker tests available) and carrier, affected or clear status which allows breeders to choose to produce puppies that are not affected and not carriers, so eventually, certain health conditions can be completely eliminated from the breed...if all breeders make these breeding choices.